walleraa/Web_Scraper/README.md

 # To parse data:
     python parsedata.py > (some output file)

 Sometimes the scraper will throw an error about NoneType not having an attribute "find."
 This happens when the scraper pulls Skeleton divs.
-Not sure why this happens, could be Google blocking the scraper, could be due to Javascript not loading in the information in time.
+It's probably due to the site's Javascript not updating the HTML in time for the scraper.
 Either way, just wait a few seconds and try again.